Lunghani-Shilubane/31st-Emporium/README.md

 Features:
 Navigation:
-* I will add a navigation bar which will feature on all pages.
+* I will add a navigation bar, which will be featured on all pages.
 * The bar will contain links to all main pages

 Home page: